 Let’s look at this through the lens of eCommerce websites.
 These are frameworks like Magento, PrestaShop, WooCommerce and so on.

-• PrestaShop is the go to source for eCommerce website and software customization.
-Magento lets you build high-functioning products very rapidly, mostly do to its hardcoded base framework.
+• PrestaShop is the go-to source for eCommerce website and software customization.
+Magento lets you build high-functioning products very rapidly, mostly due to its hardcoded base framework.
 PrestaShop has a smaller framework than Magento (though not as small as other options) with less hardcoded features.
 This results in more opportunities for customization, but also more time spent on the project itself.
 Oh – it’s cheaper than Magento!

 • WooCommerce is probably the cheapest option discussed in this post.
 It also has the smallest framework – but probably the biggest library of themes and extensions.
 Like PrestaShop and Magento, the basic framework is open source (free) but the extensions and themes generally cost money, hovering around $100 (Magento) to $20 or less (WooCommerce).
 WooCommerce is an extension of the popular CMS (Content Management System) WordPress which makes it a great option for websites already using this option.

 Hopefully, this blog shed some light on how custom software can help grow your business and how SDI can help you realize your dreams.
 Custom software, apps, and websites are the option for the smart entrepreneur and SMB owner.

 SDI has been a technology partner with hundreds of partners across over 4,000 projects.
 Our partners range from the lone entrepreneur to global corporations like PepsiCo.
 We throw our hearts and souls into our projects, working nonstop to ensure your app, software, or website is exactly what you need.
 Contact us today to get a free consultation with our tech director or CTO about your project.